 - Material breach: A material breach occurs when one party fails to fulfill his or her obligations, causing the contract to be irreparably damaged.
 The party who has been harmed by this breach has the right to sue the party that has broken the contract for damages.

-- Non-material breach: A minor breach, also known as a non-material breach, occurs when the contract’s essential terms are not altered.
+- Non-material breach: A non-material breach, also known as a minor breach, occurs when the contract’s essential terms are not altered.
 When a small breach occurs, both parties must still fulfill the contract, but the party that has not broken the agreement can still sue the other for damages.

-One or sometimes both parties may seek damages or to have the contract’s provisions legally enforced in the event of a contract breach.
-Ideally, issues may be addressed through mediation before filing a lawsuit.
+One or both parties may seek damages or to have the contract’s provisions legally enforced, in the event of a contract breach.
+However, ideally, issues may be addressed through mediation before filing a lawsuit.
 Another type of alternative conflict resolution is binding arbitration.

 Tortious interference with contract and tortious interference with potential economic gain are the two forms of tortious interference.
 Both involve circumstances in which one party deliberately undermines the commercial transactions or connections of another.
 The main distinction between the two is whether or not there is a contract in place.